 Non Account transactions

 Drivers keep 80% of the value of these journeys and pay a 20% commission to Addison Lee.
-Over half of this commission is re-invested into promotional codes to create more jobs for drivers.
 For cash jobs the money is paid directly to drivers and for card jobs it is paid into your bank account each week.

 What do I need to become a driver?

 You will need to provide us with your driving licence (either your paper licence or photocard licence), your PHV license (both parts) and 2 forms of identification clearly showing your current address.
 We can provide advice on the PHV license process, please contact driver recruitment on 0207 255 4204 for more information.

 Above all, we look for enthusiasm and reliability in drivers.
 Experience with private hire driver jobs is not necessary, but a good working knowledge of London is required.
 You will need to apply for a Transport for London private hire licence and be able to speak English.

 Addison Lee is the world’s largest managed premium car service.
 It has more than 80% of the FTSE 100 as customers.
 It was the first UK ground transport business to launch a booking app.
 It carries over 10 million London passengers per year.
 Over 2,000 cars in central London.
 It operates a ULEZ-compliant fleet, and set up its Greener Future Programme to invest in environmental improvement initiatives in the communities in which it operates and overseas.
 The passenger and courier fleet’s emissions are 100% offset.
 It has London’s largest executive fleet of Mercedes cars.
 A consortium led by Liam Griffin (CEO) and Cheyne Capital’s Strategic Value Credit business completed a buy-out of the company in March 2020.

 Yes.
 All Addison Lee drivers are self-employed and responsible for their own tax and national insurance.